dansanderson/mega65-welcome-guide/try-this-first.md

 The MEGA65 has two methods of producing sound: over the HDMI connection, or through the dedicated audio jack.
 You can connect headphones or speakers to the audio jack.

 If you own a classic joystick, gamepad, or mouse with a [DE-9 nine-pin connector](http://wiki.icomp.de/wiki/DB9-Joystick), you can connect it to one of two nine-pin ports on the lefthand side of the machine.
-The MEGA65 supports both the [Commodore 1351](https://en.wikipedia.org/wiki/Commodore_1351) mouse and the Amiga mouse; the Amiga mouse requires setting a configuration option.
+The MEGA65 supports both the [Commodore 1351](https://en.wikipedia.org/wiki/Commodore_1351) mouse and the Amiga mouse.
+The Amiga mouse requires setting a configuration option.
 Modern mouse replacements such as [the mouSTer adapter](https://retrohax.net/shop/amiga/mouster/) or the upcoming [wireless Amiga tank mouse](https://www.kickstarter.com/projects/lukas-remis/tank-mouse-your-new-amiga-mouse) are expected to work.
 Personally, I use a 1351 mouse in port 1 and a [modern Commodore-compatible gamepad](https://www.etsy.com/listing/681983120/commodore-64-atari-2600-controller) in port 2.

 ```{note}
 Before connecting a mouse, be sure to set the mouse mode in the configuration step, described later.
 If an Amiga mouse is connected while the port is in the wrong mode, it may interfere with the behavior of the keyboard.